Conditional dominance in games with unawareness: Iterated Admissibility

 \begin{defin}[Iterated Admissibility] Define recursively, and similarly for $\widetilde{W}_i^k(\mathbf{S})$ and $\widetilde{W}_{-i}^k(\mathbf{S})$.
 The set $\widetilde{W}^{\infty }(\mathbf{S})$ is the maximal reduction under iterated admissibility.
 We call any strategy of player $i$ in $\widetilde{W}_{i}(\mathbf{Y})$ admissible on $(\mathcal{S}_{i},\mathbf{Y})$, and any strategy of player $i$ in $\widetilde{W}_i^{\infty }(\mathbf{S})$ as iterated admissible. \end{defin}

 This procedure generalizes iterated admissibility to games with unawareness.
-While the definition boils down to admissibility (resp., iterated admissibility) when restricted to standard games without unawareness, the terminology maybe be somewhat misleading.
-In games with unawareness, iterated admissibility is conceptually closer to iterated conditional weak dominance because it makes explicit use of information sets.
-In dynamic games with unawareness, the information set does not only contain information in the standard sense but also awareness given by the tree on which it is located.
+While the definition boils down to admissibility (resp., iterated admissibility) when restricted to standard games without unawareness, the terminology, while correct, may be somewhat misleading under unawareness.
+In games with unawareness, iterated admissibility is conceptually closer to iterated conditional weak dominance because it makes explicit use of the awareness also embodied in information sets.
+In dynamic games with unawareness, the information set contains not only information in the standard sense but also awareness given by the tree on which it is located.
 This awareness determines the relevant normal form that is conditioned on in the definition of iterated admissibility for games with unawareness.
-That is, while iterated admissibility in standards games does not rely on any structure in the extensive form, iterated admissibility in dynamic games must rely on the awareness captured by information sets in the extensive form.
+That is, while iterated admissibility in standard games does not rely on any structure in the extensive form, iterated admissibility in dynamic games must rely on the awareness captured by information sets in the extensive form.
 Iterated admissibility as defined here allows us to neglect information but not awareness embodied in the extensive form.